 Once you're ready, click Apply changes to continue.

-Select the Checkpoint option.
-Similar to the Challenge option, you'll be able to choose a vulnerability category, subcategory, and the desired difficulty level.
+Select the Mission option.
+You will be prompted to select the mission type; choose Mission then choose a vulnerability category, subcategory, and the desired difficulty level.

 Adding a Custom Message